Anthony Joshua: Joshua vs. Paul

-On November 12, Ring Magazine reported that both Joshua and Paul were finalizing a deal to fight in December in Miami, on Netflix.
-Negotiations were challenging due to Joshua being tied to DAZN, and Paul wanting to use Netflix.
+On November 12, The Ring reported that both Joshua and Paul were finalizing a deal to fight in December in Miami, to be streamed on Netflix.
+Negotiations were challenging due to Joshua being tied to DAZN and Paul wanting to use Netflix.
 Following the cancellation of the Davis fight, Paul began recruiting heavyweight sparring partners to prepare for his next fight.

-On 17 November, a heavyweight boxing match between Paul and Joshua was officially announced, scheduled for 19 December at the Kaseya Center in Miami.
-The event would be streamed live on Netflix and will feature eight rounds of three minutes each with 10-ounce gloves.
-The fight represented a significant challenge for Paul, who had primarily competed as a cruiserweight and considerably less professional experience compared to Joshua, known for his extensive boxing background and power.
-The fight would mark Joshua's return to the US, after his defeat in 2019 to Andy Ruiz Jr., his only Stateside fight until now.
+On 17 November 2025, Most Valuable Promotions announced that Paul was scheduled to fight Joshua on 19 December at the Kaseya Center in Miami, Florida, in an eight-round sanctioned match with 10oz gloves, to be broadcast by Netflix.
+Joshua told Forbes that he accepted the bout because it presented a major opportunity for global attention and high viewership, saying he intended to "do massive numbers" and "break the internet" with the event.
+The fight represented a significant challenge for Paul, who had previously competed primarily as a cruiserweight and had considerably less professional experience than Joshua, who is known for his extensive boxing background and power.
+The fight marked Joshua's first in the United States since his defeat by Andy Ruiz Jr. in 2019.
+During fight week, DraftKings listed Joshua as a 12–1 favourite.
+Joshua wanted to achieve a decisive victory similar to his second-round knockout of Francis Ngannou in March 2024, stating it was not personal.
+It was the first time Joshua had to make weight (245 lb) in his professional career.
+He weighed in at 243.4 lb, his lightest since 2021, where he weighed 240 lb.
+Paul weighed in at 216.6 lb.
+After weighing in, Joshua joked, "I can't wait to eat."